archturion64/rx-vs-signal/README.md

 npm ci
 ```

-Create a file in the package.json folder called .env
+Create a file in the package.json folder called ".env".

-it should specify the following 3 variables out of your Supabase project:
+It should specify the following 3 variables out of your Supabase project:

 ```
 DATABASE_URL="postgresql://postgres.<add me>:<add me>@aws-0-eu-central-1.pooler.supabase.com:6543/postgres"